SSHAHSOHIL/NBAGAMEOUTCOME/README.md

 ## Model Testing

-This branch contains the code that uses specific machine learning techniques like XGboost, TimeSeriesSplit, and gsearch to optimize the model for future predictions.
+This branch contains the code that uses specific machine learning techniques like XGboost, TimeSeriesSplit, and GridSearchCV to optimize the model for future predictions.

 ## IN PROGRESS